 Specialty Crops, Local Foods and Organics: Pennsylvania agriculture is diverse and the Commonwealth is home to many different kinds of specialty crop producers.
 Senator Casey has advocated for several programs that help these farmers access new markets, such as the Farmers Market and Local Foods Promotion Program and the Specialty Crop Block Grants Program.
 Senator Casey fought for an amendment to the 2014 Farm Bill to help organic producers access crop insurance, and he has consistently advocated for PA specialty crop growers faced with pests and invasive species.
 In 2017, he called on USDA Secretary Sonny Perdue to provide increased resources for Pennsylvania's Spotted Lanternfly efforts.
 Secretary Perdue announced increase funding in early 2018.

 Rural Economy: Of Pennsylvania's 67 counties, 48 are rural.
-The Senate-passed Farm Bill continues to invest in rural infrastructure and community development projects.
+The 2018 Farm Bill continues to invest in rural infrastructure and community development projects.
 The community facilities direct loan and grants program helps rural communities build hospitals and improve police and fire stations.
 Rural Business Development Grants help rural entrepreneurs grow their businesses.
-The 2018 Senate-passed Farm Bill also includes investments in rural water infrastructure and increased broadband deployment, so that rural communities have the tools they need to thrive.
+The 2018 Farm Bill also includes investments in rural water infrastructure and increased broadband deployment so that rural communities have the tools they need to thrive.
 The Farm Bill's rural development provisions also support a growing bio-based manufacturing sector.

 Organic: Organic is a rapidly growing sector in Pennsylvania and across the country.
 Last year, Pennsylvania ranked second in organic sales.
-Senator Casey's legislation to provide permanent baseline funding for the Organic Agriculture Research Initiative was included in the Senate-passed Farm Bill.
+Senator Casey's legislation to provide permanent baseline funding for the Organic Agriculture Research Initiative was included in the 2018 Farm Bill.
 The bill also includes funding for organic cost-share assistance.
 This builds on provisions Senator Casey fought for in the 2014 farm bill that allowed organic producers to participate in an organic foods promotion program.

 Following Senate passage of a bipartisan Farm Bill, U.S. Senator Bob Casey (D-PA), a member of the U.S. Senate Committee on Agriculture, Nutrition and Forestry, is announcing a number of critical wins for Pennsylvania farmers, families and rural communities.
 Among other legislative provisions authored or pioneered by Casey, the law will include measures that address senior nutrition needs, improve conservation efforts and work to protect water quality in the Chesapeake Bay watershed and across the Commonwealth.
 Read More